classgraph/classgraph/README.md

 ### 12. Generate a GraphViz dot file from the classgraph

-During scanning, the classgraph (the graph of connections between classes, interfaces and annotations, and between classes and the types of their fields) is generated for all whitelisted (non-blacklisted) packages.
+During scanning, the classgraph (the connectivity between classes, interfaces and annotations) is determined for all whitelisted (non-blacklisted) packages.
 This classgraph can [very simply](https://github.com/lukehutch/fast-classpath-scanner/blob/master/src/test/java/com/xyz/GenerateGraphvizDotFile.java) be turned into a [GraphViz](http://www.graphviz.org/) .dot file for visualization purposes.
 Call the following after `.scan()`, where the `sizeX` and `sizeY` params give the layout size in inches:

 ```
 public String generateClassGraphDotFile(float sizeX, float sizeY)